Bear's Student Enterprises

 What happens when 7th and 8th graders are given a chance to own and operate small businesses on campus?
 Aspen Academy decided to find out!
 Middle schoolers learn how to operate, market and finance fully functioning businesses on campus.
 The opportunities that Aspen Academy provides prepares our graduates for real world expectations.

-Bear’s Student Enterprises (BSE), which began in 2008, is comprised of seven business divisions:
+Bears' Student Enterprises (BSE), which began in 2008, is comprised of business divisions including:

-7. Bear’s Executive team: Aspen Academy boasts a team of 13 and 14 year olds that make up the youngest board of directors in the country that oversee the divisions of BSE- our very own C-level executives.
+- Bear’s Executive team: Aspen Academy boasts a team of 13 and 14 year olds that make up the youngest board of directors in the country that oversee the divisions of BSE - our very own C-level executives.

 The Aspen Academy cafe/coffee cart is proud to share that they only sell Fair Trade coffee and tea products to their customers, provided by two Denver based companies, Coda Coffee and Teatulia tea.
 The cafe division also sells breakfast options, including burritos and donuts on Friday mornings and are consistently introducing new products.
 A team of 8-10 students operate, market and finance the cafe division with a teacher mentor as well as a community mentor to guide them to bring the mission and vision of Bear’s Student Enterprises to life.

-The Bear’s Store is open every day from 3:15-4:15, selling Aspen Academy apparel, snacks and drinks.
+The Bear’s Store is open every day from 3:15-4:15 or online 24 hours a day, selling Aspen Academy apparel, snacks and drinks.
 New items arrive in in the store throughout the year, as the team further builds the BSE vision.
 The store also highlights Aspen entrepreneurs’ products and novels authored by Aspen Academy staff, Teacher created greeting cards, and bow ties.
 The store division is proud that many of their products are Fair Trade or made in the USA.